Jaren Hall

-Jaren Thomas Hall (born March 24, 1998) is an American professional football quarterback.
-He played college football for the BYU Cougars and was selected by the Minnesota Vikings in the 5th round of the 2023 NFL draft.
+Jaren Thomas Hall (born March 24, 1998) is an American former professional football player who was a quarterback for two seasons in the National Football League (NFL).
+He played college football for the BYU Cougars and was selected by the Minnesota Vikings in the fifth round of the 2023 NFL draft.
+He also played for the Seattle Seahawks.

 Early life

 Hall attended Maple Mountain High School in Spanish Fork, Utah.
 During his career he had 5,109 passing yards and 52 touchdowns.
 He committed to Brigham Young University (BYU) to play college football.

 College career

 Hall played in two games his first year at BYU in 2018 and took a redshirt.
 He played in seven games and made two starts as a backup to Zach Wilson.
 He became the first black quarterback to start a game for BYU, when he started in place of Wilson against South Florida.
 For the season, he completed 31 of 46 passes for 420 yards with one touchdown.
 After taking a medical redshirt in 2020, Hall took over as the starter in 2021.
 He completed 189 of 296 passes for 2,583 yards, 20 touchdowns and five interceptions.

 Hall also played for BYU's baseball team in 2019 and 2020.